-LINCOLN, Neb. — Men have donned so-called “beer goggles” since the dawn of time it seems, but science is only now catching up.
-A new study confirms that men objectify the fairer sex while intoxicated — although certain personality traits beyond attractiveness may help ward off the average guy’s lustful eye.
+LINCOLN, Neb. — Men have donned so-called “beer goggles” since the dawn of time it seems, but only now is science beginning to weigh in.
+A new study confirms that males objectify the fairer sex while intoxicated — although women who appear smart and kind may attract the gazes of fewer lustful eyes.

 Researchers at the University of Nebraska-Lincoln recently recruited nearly 50 male twentysomethings to participate in a lab-based study on sexual attraction.
 Participants were assigned to one of two groups: one that consumed two servings of alcohol or one that drank a placebo cocktail.
 Afterwards, the men were asked to evaluate the attractiveness and personalities of 80 college-aged women based on a provided photograph.

 Using eye-tracking technology, the researchers, unsurprisingly, found that women who had been previously rated as attractive by an independent panel attracted longer gazes.
 These prolonged gazes, which tended to coalesce around a female’s breasts and midsection, were observed among both groups.